 Step five is to stock your cupboard after you’ve purged and sorted.

 To do this get out your meal plan, and make a grocery list.
 Grab extra items that are on sale or even just a couple extra of the pantry ingredients you use most often.

 Bonus Pantry Organization Tips

 There are of course a few other things you could do to make your pantry function better or even just look prettier:

-- Add additional storage by adding small shelves that hook over the top of the door.
-These are great for spices and food storage wraps and bags.
+- Add additional storage by adding small shelves or hooks over the top of the door.
+These are great for spices and food storage wraps and plastic bags.